 More about me personally

-I live in Minnesota with my amazing husband of 27 years, Dennis, and our playful and devoted dog, Luka.
-Our son, Alec, goes to college locally, so we’re lucky to be able to see him whenever we’d like.
-We love to be out in nature, which was the main selling point of our home — it backs up to a regional park with thousands of acres of trails and ponds that we (our dog included) love to use as much as we can.
+I live in Minnesota with my amazing husband of 30 years, Dennis, our 22 year old son Alec, and our playful and devoted dog, Luka.
+We love to be out in nature, which was the main selling point of our home — 34 acres of red pines, trails, wetlands and wildlife that we (our dog included) love to use as much as we can.

 I’m an educational junkie, so when I’m not outdoors you’ll often find me with a book or article in hand, at a conference or class, or completing a new online certification.
 I also spend a lot of time experimenting in the kitchen and the gym — how can I help guide others if I haven’t tried the recipes and workouts myself?
 My motto for both areas is that less is more: healthy foods should be quick and easy, while exercises should take minimal time but offer maximum impact.